top of page

 ➤ Materials as Memory

-If a client from Rajasthan came to us with a desire to modernize their penthouse without losing the essence of their Marwari roots.
-Instead of literal motifs, we would infused:
+Imagine a client from Rajasthan seeking to modernize their penthouse while preserving the essence of Marwari roots.
+Instead of using overt motifs, we would incorporate:

-A brass inlay floor medallion referencing ancestral temple patterns.
+• A brass inlay floor medallion inspired by ancestral temple patterns.

 ➤ Spaces as Symbols

-Likewise for a global couple who met at a film festival, we would created a private screening room wrapped in deep blue velvet and walnut wood—cinematic and intimate.
-The walls held curated stills from their favorite films, printed on silk and framed in patina brass.
+For a global couple who met at a film festival, we designed a private screening room wrapped in deep blue velvet and walnut wood—intimate and cinematic.
+The walls displayed curated stills from their favorite films, printed on silk and framed in patina brass.

 ➤ Objects as Legacy

-In our Immersion-tier interiors, we often develop bespoke furniture or installations that embody personal narratives.
-One standout example could be a dining table carved from a single salvaged beam of a 150-year-old home in Kerala—commissioned for a client whose grandfather built boats on the Malabar coast.
+Our Immersion-tier interiors often feature bespoke furniture or installations embodying personal narratives.
+One standout piece could be a dining table carved from a single salvaged beam of a 150-year-old home in Kerala—crafted for a client whose grandfather built boats on the Malabar coast.

 3. Architectural Psychology: The Science of Self in Space

-Studies in environmental psychology prove that personal relevance in design increases emotional well-being and satisfaction in a space.
-According to a 2023 report by the Journal of Design Psychology, homes reflecting personal identity showed a 42% higher emotional attachment than generic luxury designs.
+Research in environmental psychology shows that personal relevance in design enhances emotional well-being and satisfaction.
+A 2023 report by the Journal of Design Psychology reveals homes reflecting personal identity have a 42% higher emotional attachment compared to generic luxury designs.

-💡 Fact: Homes that reflect the owner's personal narrative are 2x more likely to be described as "sanctuaries" in post-occupancy surveys.
+💡 Fact: Homes reflecting the owner's personal narrative are 2x more likely to be described as "sanctuaries" in post-occupancy surveys.

-A sonically insulated prayer alcove for a meditator.
+• A sonically insulated prayer alcove for meditation.

 4. Why Storytelling Elevates Luxury

-Luxury is no longer defined by opulence.
-It’s defined by personal resonance and artistic intentionality.
+Luxury is no longer merely defined by material opulence.
+It’s characterized by personal resonance and artistic intentionality.
+In today's world of mass production, storytelling distinguishes your space:

-Conversational: Your home becomes a subject of curiosity and admiration.
+• Conversational: Homes become subjects of curiosity and admiration.

 “True luxury is not in what you display, but in what your space knows about you.” — Yashika, Co-Founder, MYaestra